ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 And customers who have a two-year contract, a DSL internet service, no multiple lines, and no paperless billing are less likely to churn.

-So far the basic models are doing quite well.
+So far the basic models, apart from the support vector machine model, are doing quite well .
 In the next post, I am trying to get better performances by tuning the data and trying new techniques.